seb-mejia/cse15l-lab-reports/lab-report-3-week-6.md

 In this lab report, we will be using Windows as the operating system.

 ## Streamlining ssh Configuration
-While logging into ssh, don't you find it tedious to enter the entire ieng6 email account?
+When logging into ssh, don't you find it tedious to enter the entire ieng6 email account?
 Luckily...there's a shortcut to avoid entering that.
+I will demonstrate how to streamline your ssh configuration.

 In File Explorer, change your directory so that you are in ~/.ssh/